List of A Song of Ice and Fire characters: Catelyn Stark

 Catelyn Stark is the Lady of Winterfell, wife of Lord Eddard Stark, and mother to his children Robb, Sansa, Arya, Bran, and Rickon.
 She is the daughter of Lord Hoster Tully of Riverrun; niece to Ser Brynden Tully (also known as the legendary "Blackfish") and sister to Lysa Arryn of the Vale and to Edmure Tully.
 She is murdered during the Red Wedding, and later resurrected as an undead, vengeful killer under the name of Lady Stoneheart.
 She serves as a POV character for 25 chapters throughout A Game of Thrones, A Clash of Kings and A Storm of Swords.

 Robb Stark

 Robb Stark is the oldest child of Eddard and Catelyn Stark, and the heir to Winterfell.
 He is not a POV character, but features in the POV chapters of his family members in the first three novels in the series.
+Robb is also slain at The Red Wedding along with his mother.

 Sansa Stark

 Sansa Stark is the second child and elder daughter of Eddard and Catelyn Stark.
 She serves as a POV character for 24 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Feast for Crows.
 Sansa is introduced as beautiful and demure.